I-1-2-43.Administrative Review of the Approval or Disapproval of the Fee Agreement — Procedures

 Send the original and copies of the determination to:

-Place a copy in the Regional Office or HO file (or appeals file in OAO), with a copy of the request for administrative review and any development associated with the request.
+Place a copy in the Regional Office or claim(s) file (or appeals file in OARO), with a copy of the request for administrative review and any development associated with the request.

-Send the determination to the processing center (PC) and/or field office that is effectuating the favorable decision on the claim(s).
-If the PC is withholding the claimant's past-due benefits pending the determination on the administrative review request, use the transmittal sheet at I-1-2-114(B.) to fax the determination to the PC.
+Send the determination to the processing center (PC) and/or field office that is effectuating the favorable or fully favorable decision on the claim(s).
+If the PC is withholding the claimant's past-due benefits pending the determination on the administrative review request, email the determination to the PC using the appropriate control mailbox in HALLEX I-1-2-96.